Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: Introduction

 Let $C$ be a $\CP^1$-structure on a Riemann surface $X$.
 Then the quadratic differential of its Schwarzian parameters gives a vertical measured (singular) foliation $V$ on $X$.
 The Thurston parametrization of $C$ gives the measured geodesic lamination $L$ on the hyperbolic surface.
-Dumas showed that $V$ and $L$ {\it projectively} coincide in the limit as $C$ leaves every compact in $P_X$ (\cite{Dumas06, Dumas07}), see also \cite{OttSwobodaWendworthWolf(20)}.)
+Dumas showed that $V$ and $L$ {\it projectively} coincide in the limit as $C$ leaves every compact set in $P_X$ (\cite{Dumas06, Dumas07}), see also \cite{OttSwobodaWendworthWolf(20)}.)

 The measured geodesic lamination $L$ of the Thurston parameter is also realized as a circular measured lamination $\LLL$ on $C$, so that $\LLL$ and $L$ are the same measured lamination on $S$ (\S \ref{sCollapsing}).
-In this paper, we prove more explicit asymptotic companion between the Thurston lamination $\LLL$ and the vertical foliation $V$, without projectivization.
+In this paper, we prove a more explicit asymptotic relation between the Thurston lamination $\LLL$ and the vertical foliation $V$, without projectivization.
 For a quadratic differential $q = \phi\, dz^2$ on a Riemann surface $X$, let $\| q \| = \int_X |\phi|\, dx\,dy$, the $L^1$-norm.
 Then we have the following. \begin{boxedlaw}{13cm} \begin{thm}\Label{FoliationLaminationComparison} Let $X \in \TT \sqcup \TT^\ast$.
-For every $\ep > 0$, there is $r > 0$, such that, if the quadratic differential $q $ on $X$ satisfies $\| q \| > r$, then, letting $C$ be the $\CP^1$-structure on $X$ given by $q$, the vertical foliation $V$ of $q$ is $(1 + \ep, \ep)$-quasi-isometric to $\sqrt{2}$ times the Thurston lamination $\LLL$ on $C$, up to an isotopy of $X$ supported the $\ep$-neighborhood of the zero set of $q$ in the uniformizing hyperbolic metric on $X$.
-(Theorem \ref{ThurstonLaminationAndVerticalFoliationOnDisks}.) \end{thm} \end{boxedlaw} (See \ref{sComoparingMeasuredFoliations} for the definition of being quasi-isometric, and see \S \ref{sCollapsing} for the Thurston lamination on a $\CP^1$-surface.)
+For every $\ep > 0$, there is $r > 0$, such that, if the holomorphic quadratic differential $q $ on $X$ satisfies $\| q \| > r$, then, letting $C$ be the $\CP^1$-structure on $X$ given by $q$, the vertical foliation $V$ of $q$ is $(1 + \ep, \ep)$-quasi-isometric to $\sqrt{2}$ times the Thurston lamination $\LLL$ on $C$, up to an isotopy of $X$ supported on the $\ep$-neighborhood of the zero set of $q$ in the uniformizing hyperbolic metric on $X$.
+(Theorem \ref{ThurstonLaminationAndVerticalFoliationOnDisks}.) \end{thm} \end{boxedlaw} (See \ref{sComoparingMeasuredFoliations} for the definition of being quasi-isometric, and see \S \ref{sCollapsing} for the Thurston lamination on a $\CP^1$-surface.) \Cref{FoliationLaminationComparison} is reminiscent of the (refined) estimates of high energy harmonic maps between hyperbolic Riemann surfaces by Wolf (\cite{Wolf91}).

-It may be worth noting that, in the setting of Anosov representations, a recent preprint \cite{Dumas-Sanders} gives a local uniformization theorem under the condition that the Hausdorff dimension of the limit set has a large codimension.
+Last we address that, in our setting, a variation of McMullen's conjecture can be stated in a global manner: \begin{question} For every (or even some) non-quasi-Fuchsian component $Q$ of $\BB$, is the restriction of $\Phi$ to $Q$ a biholomorphic mapping onto its corresponding component of $(\TT \sqcup \TT^\ast)^2$? \end{question}